dlang-community/D-YAML/README.rst

 * No external dependencies.
 * Supports all YAML 1.1 constructs.
 All examples from the YAML 1.1 specification are parsed correctly.
-* Reads from and writes to YAML files as well as memory or user defined streams.
+* Reads from and writes from/to YAML files or in-memory buffers.
 * UTF-8, UTF-16 and UTF-32 encodings are supported, both big and little endian
   (plain ASCII also works as it is a subset of UTF-8).
 * Support for both block (Python-like, based on indentation) and flow